JIT logistics and tail risks

 However there's a particularly insidious dynamic with JIT logistics which is that it transforms some situations that could be easily handled by using slack capacity in inventory into much larger problems.
 When the tail risks manifest because they are by definition lower probability events psychological forces start to come into play that makes people very tempted to deflect blame onto the "unforseeable" nature of rare events.
 In particular it's the rare nature of these events that gets people into a trap, they can say "we couldn't have foreseen this" as a way of not taking responsibility for what happened.
 This is troublesome because JIT logistics profits from getting the balance right between immediate inventory and improved regular operations against increased downsides from things that aren't immediately obvious because they are less frequent but more costly events when things go wrong.

 To make this more concrete, let's say you run a specialized manufacturing business and some of the suppliers and manufacturers are East of the Suez and some are West of it.
 You might decide to change your logistics to have less slack capacity by changing your shipping model to be closer to a JIT model.
-This might have some pretty tangible and easy to categorize benefits like not needing as much warehouse space for example.
+This might have some pretty tangible and easy to categorize short term benefits like not needing as much warehouse space for example.

 But then 2020 rolls around and there's a pandemic, movements of ships get constrained because port workers can't come to work due to lock downs and other such disruptions.suddenly your lack of warehouse space and lack of spare parts goes from a money saver to a massive liability.
 You could say "oh there was a once in a century pandemic, we couldn't have seen this risk coming".